jianing-sun/CNN-Incremental-Learning/README.md

 12/09/2017:
 Finally apply the control module with the original module with no error.

-Problem: the accuracy didn't change no matter how many times' iteration.
-It's always 8.8 percent.
+Problem: the accuracy didn't change no matter how many iterations.
 It seems the gradient descent didn't work.
 Still need to find the reason.
 But at least it didn't have error... a little relieve.